-DSGN 101 - Motion Design I.
+DSGN 101 - Motion Design I: Intro

 3 Credits.
 Motion Design I is an introduction to the fundamental principles of animation by providing theory, concept and terms as well as hands-on exercises that explore motion design techniques.
-Students will learn about the 12 principles of animation and various software to create animated graphics.
+Studentswilllearnaboutthe12 principles of animation and various software to create animated graphics.

-DSGN 102 - Motion Design II.
+DSGN 102 - Motion Design II:Effects and Compositing

 3 Credits.
 Motion Design II is an intermediate 2D animation and design course focusing on technical and conceptual approaches to the art of motion design.
-Provides industry insight and professional practices using hands-on exercises and motion design techniques.
-Emphasis on building 2D animation concepts and design practices, storyboarding, animatics, basic video editing, sound design and animation.
-(PR: DSGN 101) (CR: DSGN 103 and DSGN 104)
+Provides industry insight and professional practices using hands-on exercises and motion design techniques with emphasis on building 2D animations using design concepts and practices.
+(PR: DSGN 101)(CR: DSGN 103 and DSGN 104)

-DSGN 103 -Introduction to 3D Arts.
+DSGN 103 - 3D Arts.

 3 Credits.
-The Introduction to 3D Arts course uses the principles of three-dimensional computer graphics and familiarizes students with leading industry software.
-Students will explore the methods and techniques for 3D animation, modeling and texturing.
-Emphasis on basic 3D skills such as, modeling, UV mapping, 3D camera settings, lighting and rendering.
-(PR: DSGN 101) (CR: DSGN 102 and DSGN 104)
+The 3D Arts course introduces and explores various software programs that uses the principles of three-dimensional computer graphics to create objects and scenes.
+Students will explore the various methods and applied techniques used for 3D animation.
+(PR: DSGN 101)(CR: DSGN 102 and DSGN 104)